 - Keep your underwear and clothing well above the wound (Bridget Jones underwear essential) so there is no friction or rubbing against it.
 If you have any worries you can contact you GP

-- It is recommend you lift nothing heavier than your baby for the first few weeks after your CS but gentle exercise such as walking can be done
+- It is recommend you lift nothing heavier than your baby for the first few weeks after your CS.
+However, gentle exercise such as walking can be done

-It’s important that you have plenty of rest to allow yourself to fully heal but this isn’t always easy with a new baby in the house, so make sure you accept all the help you can get from your friends and family.
+It’s important that you have plenty of rest to allow yourself to fully heal.
+This isn’t always easy with a new baby in the house, so make sure you accept all the help you can get from your friends and family.